adrianpriza-ai/elsnime/DISCLAIMER.md

 Elsnime is a client-side metadata parser and video stream resolver.
 - **No media hosting**: This application does not host, upload, store, or manage any of the audio/video streams, media, or files indexed within its interface.
 - **Scraping and Parsing**: It functions as a specialized browser engine that scrapes public text-based directories (such as AniDB) and resolves standard HLS (.m3u8) playlist files from public, third-party internet sources.
-- All media files, indexing directories, and streaming components are hosted on external servers completely independent of Elsnime and its developer.
-Adrian Priza Wijaya holds no control over, nor does he assume responsibility for, the content or services provided by these external platforms (including but not limited to AniDB, Jikan, and AniList).
+- All media files, indexing directories, and streaming components are hosted on external servers independent of Elsnime and its developer.
+Adrian Priza Wijaya holds no control over, nor is he responsible for, the content or services provided by these external platforms (including but not limited to AniDB, Jikan, and AniList).

 ---